by Alexandria Gohla, MSW, LCSW, Ed.S | May 23, 2022 | Anxiety Disorder, Chronic Pain, Depression, Self Care, Stress

 by Anthony Mason, LCSW | Dec 6, 2021 | Activity, Habits, Stress

-We have all tried a New Year’s resolution, and most of us have failed.
-Common New Year Resolutions include getting in better shape, reading more, and doing more with family.
+We have all tried a New Year’s Resolution, and most of us have failed.
+Common New Year’s Resolutions include getting in better shape, reading more, and doing more with family.
 These all seem like good ideas, yet it is almost a cliche now that New Year’s...

 by Emily DuBach, LPC, ATR | Nov 5, 2021 | Stress

-Can stress and anxiety ever be beneficial?
-In a new study, researchers say “yes;” mild to moderate anxiety is normal, unavoidable and can help teach us resilience.
+Can there be an upside to stress and anxiety?
+In a new study, researchers say “yes;” mild to moderate anxiety is normal, unavoidable, and can help teach us resilience.
 People tend to think of stress and anxiety as negative emotions.
-Both feel uncomfortable, and if left...
+Both feel uncomfortable and if left...